-So, you’re designing an epic, DIY escape adventure to entertain your friends, challenge your coworkers, or delight your kids.
+So, you’re designing a DIY escape adventure to captivate your friends, challenge your coworkers, or delight your kids.

 The most important part of your DIY escape room is not the puzzles, the theme, or even the pizza.